vic10us/iron-splitter/README.md

-core-splitter
+iron-splitter
 =============

-See the [component page](https://www.polymer-project.org/0.5/docs/elements/core-splitter.html) for more information.
+See the [component page](https://www.polymer-project.org/1.0/docs/elements/iron-splitter.html) for more information.